red-jade/exa_core/README.md

 but always use the fully qualified module name.
 It is not accidental that `Exa` is a short prefix.

-## Testing
+### Testing

 The `pkg_json` test dependency requires the `test` environment:

 `$ export MIX_ENV=test`

-## License
+### License

-Exa source code is released under the MIT license.
+EXA source code is released under the MIT license.

-Exa code and documentation are:
+EXA code and documentation are:
-Copyright (C) 2024 Mike French
+Copyright (c) 2024 Mike French